 A true taste bud time machine, True Treats Historic Candy offers treats from time periods as far back as the 1500’s.
 Here you can buy sweets that were enjoyed by the Native Americans or find a favorite candy from your childhood!

 Dining – There are so many restaurants found in these towns that the options can seem overwhelming.
 Each of these restaurants hosts a unique atmosphere and great food.
 Here are just a few places to visit during your trip.

 Bisou Bistro is unlike any other nearby restaurant.
 What separates this establishment from the rest is its unique menu featuring Cajun and French Creole dishes.
 Though located in West Virginia, Bisou Bistro gives you a taste of Louisiana.

-Potomac Grille houses some great food options and is the perfect place to sit outside and enjoy a beautiful day.
+Down the Rabbit Hole offers a variety of great food options and is the perfect place to sit outside and enjoy a beautiful day.
 The outdoor deck overlooks the Harpers Ferry Train Station and some of the surrounding mountains, providing you with dinner and a view.

 Harpers Ferry and Bolivar are waiting, so if you have not included these two Canal Towns in your “must-visit list”, it may be time for a revision.